myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > That was when I began to understand that the message was not only traveling from ark to ark.
 It was also traveling through [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md).
 >
 > Around ten arks, ships, balloons, and other survival vessels answered us.
 They were not the same as us.
 Some carried artists.
 Some carried collectors.
 Some carried families.
 Some carried people who had never met each other before the disaster.
-Some carried those who had only one thing in common: they did not want the end of the world to become an excuse for more killing.
+Some carried those who had only one thing in common: They did not want the end of the world to become an excuse for more killing.
 >
 > We exchanged messages in every possible way.
 We agreed to move closer.
 We agreed to gather.
 We agreed to build something larger than each of us.
 But not all of them arrived.
 >